Top 5 Dishes For Foodie In Hanoi

-Banh Cuon is one of the traditional cake made from Vietnam rice powder and water.
+Banh Cuon is one of the traditional cakes made from Vietnam rice powder and water.
 It has both an attractive appearance and a special taste.
-The taste, which everyone used to eat, recall their mind the sweet of dipping sauce (nuoc mam) and the feeling of the cake gradually softens in your mouth.
+The taste, which everyone used to eat, recalls their mind the sweetness of the dipping sauce (nuoc mam) and the feeling of the cake gradually softens in your mouth.

-Address: Bánh cuốn Bà Hoành – No.66 To Hien Thanh street, Hai Ba Trung district
+Address: Bánh cuốn Bà Hoành – No.66 To Hien Thanh street, Hai Ba Trung District, Hanoi.

-“Cha ca” is the signature dish in Hanoi, it is even considered the childhood dishes of much Hanoians memory.
+“Cha ca” is the signature dish in Hanoi, it is even considered the childhood dish of much HaHanoian’semory.
 Especially, there is a street in the Old Quarter named after Cha Ca. Cha Ca is Vietnamese Style Fish with turmeric and dill.
-It was first served in French colonial time by Doan family, it is has been one of preferred dishes and being Hanoi citizen gourmet proud.
+It was first served in the French colonial time by the Doan family, it has been one of the preferred dishes, and being Hanoi citizen gourmet proud.
 It gives the best taste when it is still boiling in the vegetable oil pan.
-To have the best enjoyment, there are some techniques when eating this dish: grasp a piece of fish and then get some boiling oil in the pan to pour onto the piece and the eat with rice vermicelli and other herbs such as peanuts, coriander, dill, spiced fresh onion and very Vietnamese ingredient – Mam tom (fish sauce).
+To have the best enjoyment, there are some techniques when eating this dish: grasp a piece of fish and then get some boiling oil in the pan to pour onto the piece and then eat with rice vermicelli and other herbs such as peanuts, coriander, dill, spiced fresh onion and very Vietnamese ingredient – Mam tom (fish sauce).

-Check it out at Quán Bún Thang Bà Đức – 48 Cau Go, Hai Ba Trung, district, Hanoi
+Address: Quán Bún Thang Bà Đức – 48 Cau Go, Hai Ba Trung District, Hanoi.

 4. Banh Mi

-One of the dishes every time mentioned in prestigious world magazines: Banh Mi.
+One of the dishes is every time mentioned in prestigious world magazines: is Banh Mi.
 Banh Mi, it’s an airy French baguette.
 It is eaten with homemade pork-live pate, chicken and pork, sliced papaya, cilantro leaves, slice cumber, chili pepper, and a light spread of mayonnaise.
-Bite a piece you will feel full favor in your mouth, the fat of the meat, the refreshment of the vegetables and mixture of spicy, sour and sweet.
+Bite a piece you will feel full flavor in your mouth, the fat of the meat, the refreshment of the vegetables, and the mixture of spicy, sour, and sweet.

-Address: Banh Mi 25 – 25 Hang Ca Street, Hoan Kiem Dist, Hanoi
+Address: Banh Mi 25 – 25 Hang Ca Street, Hoan Kiem District, Hanoi.

-“ Xoi xeo” is familiar with every Hanoians, it’s the special gift of Hanoi to all the early birds.
-The special ingredients to make “xoi xeo” are sticky rice, turmeric powder, mung bean, fried shallot.
+“ Xoi xeo” is familiar to every Hanoian, it’s the special gift of Hanoians to all the early birds.
+The special ingredients to make “xoi xeo” are sticky rice, turmeric powder, mung bean, and fried shallot.
 Xoi xeo gives you the best taste when you eat in the cold winter, the smoke from it, see the bright yellow and the liquid fat makes people warm and full.
-You can find it at any market around the city but don’t be late as this dish only serves for the breakfast time.
+You can find it at any market around the city but don’t be late as this dish only serves for breakfast time.